Jo Jo Gunne

-Jo Jo Gunne was an American rock band, formed in Los Angeles, California, United States, in 1971 by Jay Ferguson and Mark Andes after they had left Spirit.
-The band was named after a Chuck Berry song, "Jo Jo Gunne".
-They released their eponymous debut album in 1972 and had a top 10 hit song "Run Run Run" in the UK.
+Jo Jo Gunne was an American rock band formed in Los Angeles, California, United States, in 1971 by Jay Ferguson and Mark Andes after they had left the rock band Spirit.
+The band was named after the Chuck Berry song "Jo Jo Gunne".
+The band released their eponymous debut album in 1972 and had a top 10 hit song, "Run Run Run", in the UK.
 They released three further albums before disbanding in 1974.
-They reunited in 2005 for a time to record an album.
+They reunited in 2005 for a time to record a fifth album, Big Chain.

 Career

 Jo Jo Gunne was formed by Jay Ferguson (keyboards, vocals and guitar) and brothers Mark (bass and vocals) and Matt Andes (born February 6, 1949; guitar, vocals), along with William "Curly" Smith (born January 31, 1952, Wolf Point, Montana; drums, vocals, and harp) in 1971.
 Ferguson chose the group's name, "Jo Jo Gunne", from a 1958 Chuck Berry song about a monkey of that name that caused a fight between a lion and an elephant.
 They performed their first major show in Los Angeles in May 1971 before they were signed to Asylum Records.

-The band's first album Jo Jo Gunne was released in 1972 and the album reached number 57 on Billboards Top 100 Albums.
+The band's first album, Jo Jo Gunne, was released in 1972 and the album reached number 57 on Billboards Top 100 Albums.

-Jo Jo Gunne had a number 6 hit in the UK Singles Chart in April 1972 with a song, "Run Run Run", taken from the album.
+The band had a number 6 hit in the UK Singles Chart in April 1972 with a song, "Run Run Run", taken from the album.
 It also received airplay on U.S. album-oriented rock FM radio stations.
 The song reached number 30 in Canada.

-Their second album, Bite Down Hard, was a minor success peaking on the Billboard Top 200 chart at number 75.
-Due to the lack of a breakout single, this album's sales fared more poorly than their 1971 introductory effort.
-The album was produced by Bill Szymczyk who was best known at the time for his production work on Joe Walsh's Barnstorm and B.B.
+Their second album, Bite Down Hard, was a minor success, peaking on the Billboard Top 200 chart at number 75.
+Due to the lack of a breakout single, this album sold more poorly than their 1971 introductory effort.
+The album was produced by Bill Szymczyk, who was best known at the time for his production work on Joe Walsh's Barnstorm and B.B.
 King's Completely Well.

-The band's third album Jumpin' the Gunne, featuring an obese naked woman on the cover, failed to rise any higher than number 169 on the Billboard Top 200 chart.
-The band's fourth album, So...Where's the Show?, featured new guitarist Staehely (a former member of Spirit), whose harder edged sound complemented Ferguson's songs giving the band a much harder rock sound than on their previous efforts.
+The band's third album, Jumpin' the Gunne, featuring an obese naked woman on the cover, failed to rise any higher than number 169 on the Billboard Top 200 chart.
+The band's fourth album, So...Where's the Show?, featured new guitarist John Staehely (a former member of Spirit), whose harder-edged sound complemented Ferguson's songs, giving the band a much harder rock sound than on their previous efforts.

 The group did not maintain the commercial momentum of their first release.
 They broke up in 1974.